Han Shizhong: Retirement and death

 The "Four Generals of the Restoration" painted by Liu Songnian during the Southern Song dynasty.
 Han is the fifth person from the left.
 Yue Fei is the second person from the left.
 Zhang Jun is fourth from the left.

 The night before they entered the Jin Capital, the emperor of China was worried about saving the two previous emperors in the Jin Capital and ordered the generals to come back.
 The generals avoided the idea at first, but the emperor began to send more letters and even threatened killing the soldiers' families.
-Yue Fei in tears stated, "Thirty years of effort now is wasted."
+Yue Fei in tears stated, "Thirty years of effort are now wasted."
 The generals were ordered back to the imperial court, and this time met with chancellor Qin Hui and many of the officials and generals who supported the peace policy of the court.
 They imprisoned General Yue Fei and were about to sentence him when Han Shizhong asked Qin Hui, "Upon what charges?".
 Qin Hui simply stated, "For Yue's guilt, No evidence needed? (其事体莫須有)" (it has become a famous proverb for 'trumped-up charge' in Chinese language).
 Han then replied, "How can you satisfy people's demand for justice with a logical fallacy such as 'No evidence needed?'"
 Later, Han was so outraged than he laughed and threw his helmet and sword, which were both symbols of the authority of a Chinese general, at him.
 He attacked the emperor and Qin Hui with these insulting words: "They brought their nations into ruins, and there will no longer be any more able generals that will fight for the Song."
 Originally Qin wanted to kill Han next, but Han saved the emperor in a past battle, so Han was allowed to live.

 In 1142, when Empress Dowager Wei (Empress Xianren), the biological mother of Emperor Gaozong of Song, returned to the Southern Song Dynasty from the Jin Dynasty.
 Han Shizhong accompanied Emperor Gaozong to pay homage to Empress Dowager Wei in Linping Town.
 The Empress Dowager said she has heard of Han Shizhong's reputation when she was still held in the Jin Dynasty.

 He soon retired from military service and when General Yue was executed, he neglected an imperial edict to arrest Yue's family, and instead escorted the Yue family to safety.
 He and his family retreated into the rural areas and he died in 1151.

 People often saw Han riding a donkey along the West Lake, taking a bottle of wine, and sitting and sprinkling a bit of it upon Yue's grave.
 He would speak to Yue in a soft and emotional way, regardless of the weather; rain or snow.